diversen/pebble-framework-docs/README.md

 # About

-This is the documentation for the [pebble-framework](https://github.com/diversen/pebble-framework)
+This is the documentation for the [pebble-framework source code](https://github.com/diversen/pebble-framework)

+You may read it on the [pebble-framework-docs site](https://diversen.github.io/pebble-framework-docs/)

 # Build